About Karen:

 Now: Leadership Coach, Teacher, Speaker and Author

 In 2018 I had a life-changing experience which took me along a different path.
 I left the business school and went around the world exploring different spiritual practices and paths.
-I now have a broader coaching practice which offers coaching for people from all walks of life.
+I now have a broader coaching practice which offers coaching to help people at work, in their personal lives and in their inner lives, as they search for meaning and purpose.
 I also run workshops and retreats.
 Having spent much of my life coaching leaders and managers, I now want to offer coaching to everyone at affordable prices.
 I believe everyone can benefit from coaching but it’s not something that many people consider – I would like to change that!

 I am the Basingstoke co-ordinator for Conscious Cafe (a national network) and run a free monthly gathering for anyone wanting to connect with themselves, with others and with life at a deeper level.
 I also volunteer as a mentor for young people.